 Anonymity if Desired.
 Some people joining an online service are not yet ready to participate personally.
 Video conferencing platforms require people to present themselves and identify themselves to the group.
 This may be intimidating to some.
 Live-streaming the service allows churchgoers of all levels to come and go without notifying anyone that they’re online joining in the service.
 While church leaders want to know who is attending and pray that eventually everyone will willingly open up to church staff and other parishioners, the live stream format gives the gentle anonymity that some people desire.

 Viewers feel like they’re actively participating.
 Some churches have been pre-recording services and playing them on Sunday at the regular worship service times.
 This has helped them to “get things right” which is a value to some churches without the technical capabilities to produce a live show.
 If at all possible, however, offering a live stream can help people who are watching from home feel more like they’re a part of the action, participating in what’s going on live in the church auditorium with all those who are attending in-person.
-For churches that are seeking to create connection, the live stream can help those at home feel connected to those who are sitting in the seats on campus.
+For churches that are seeking to create connection, the church live stream services can help those at home feel connected to those who are sitting in the seats on campus.

 While not possible for everyone, anyone who has the resources should consider live-streaming their services to create connection with their people and provide the much-needed interaction that church members need for their spiritual and emotional health in these unprecedented times.
 Make the investment today that will reap eternal benefits for tomorrow.